bheisig/i-doit-cli/CONTRIBUTING.md

 ## Use it

-The best and (probably) easiest way is to use this application.
+The best and (probably) easiest way to help is to use this library in your own projects.
 It would be very nice to share your thoughts with us.
 We love to hear from you.

 If you have questions how to use it properly read the [documentation](README.md) carefully.

 ## Report bugs

-If you find something strange please report it to [our issue tracker](https://github.com/bheisig/i-doit-cli/issues).
+If you find something strange please report it to [our issue tracker][issues].

 ## Make a wish

 Of course, there are some features in the pipeline.
 However, if you have good ideas how to improve this application please let us know!
-Write a feature request [in our issue tracker](https://github.com/bheisig/i-doit-cli/issues).
+Write a feature request [in our issue tracker][issues].

 ## Setup a development environment